Axway/streams-open-docs/content/en/docs/install/_index.md

 {{< alert title="Note" >}}
 You will be required to specify a hostname.
 If you do not have one yet, you can use any temporary value and edit it later.
-Throughout this documentation, we are using `k8s.yourdomain.tld` as an _example_ value.
+Throughout this documentation, `k8s.yourdomain.tld` is used as an _example_ value.
 You can change it thanks to `ingress.host` parameter.

 Refer to [Ingress host configuration](#ingress-host-configuration) and [Helm parameters](#helm-parameters) for further details.